lwolf/lwolf.github.io/content/post/migrate-infrastructure-to-kubernetes-building-baremetal-cluster.md

       fi
 ```

-Script is simple, create needed folders and if download binaries if needed.
+Script is simple, create folders and download binaries if needed.
 K8S_VERSION will have the latest stable version of kubernetes.
-We will configure coreos to run this script during boot.
+We will configure CoreOS to run this script during boot.
-Now when all files are in place we just need to configure systemD units to start everything.
+Now when all files are in place we just need to configure SystemD units to start services.

 ```yaml
 coreos: